Do you ever talk to yourself? Ever focused on that constant voice inside your head that makes you act or feel a certain way?

 Yes, we should!
 There are many benefits of positive self-talk, and the three most common are;

 1. positive self-talk helps minimise stress: Studies show that positive self-thinking helps us actively invent coping strategies whenever we face challenges.
 If you can manage challenging situations in life, then you handle stress and solve problems amicably.

-2. positive self-talk boosts our resilience: simply put, high optimism and self-esteem help us accomplish individual goals and recover quickly from unpleasant situations.
+2. positive self-talk boosts our resilience: simply put, high optimism and self-esteem help us accomplish individual goals and recover quicker from unpleasant situations.